raspberrypilearning/installing-crumble-software-mac/en/step_1.md

 ![Dragging the Crumbel program file](images/drag_mac_program.png)

 --- /print-only ---

+A window will open prompting you to drag the Crumble program file into the Applications folder.

 Depending on your Mac's security settings, you may get a pop up window saying that Crumble cannot be opened because the developer cannot be confirmed.
 If this happens, Click OK.